intel/rohd/doc/tutorials/chapter_8/01_interface.md

 }
 ```

-That it for the ROHD interface.
+Thats it for the ROHD interface.
 By using interface, you code can be a lot cleaner and readable.
-Hop you enjoy the tutorials.
+Hope you enjoy the tutorials.
 You can find the executable version of code at [counter_interface.dart](./counter_interface.dart).

 ## Exercise